mas-bandwidth/netcode/STANDARD.md

     0x8,0xE,0x3       // sequence bytes reversed for ease of implementation

-Encryption of the connect token private data is performed using libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the _associated data_:

-    [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
-    [protocol id] (uint64)          // 64 bit value unique to this particular game/application
-    [expire timestamp] (uint64)     // 64 bit unix timestamp when this connect token expires

-Each of the encrypted packet types have their own data that is written to the encrypted packet data portion of the packet.
+Each encrypted packet type the following data written to the per-packet type data section of the packet.

 _connection denied packet_: